 Check the logic for your conditions

 Ensure that you don't have any conflicting conditions in your event handlers.
 For example, a conflict occurs if you have one condition that checks if Responsive is true, and a second condition that checks if Responsive is false.

 Event Handler Express checks the conditions that you set to ensure that they are logical statements.
 However, it can't confirm the validity of your business rules.
 You can avoid interruptions to your review process by validating the business logic used in your event handlers before you deploy them in a workspace.
 The event handlers are immediately available in layouts, and execute during the review process.

 Use unique names for choices

-Ensure that the choices and sub-choices added to your workspace all have unique names.
-If your workspace contains choices or sub-choices with identical names, errors occur when you attempt to build an event handler referencing these choices.
+Ensure that the choices and the sub-choices associated with each choice that are added to your workspace all have unique names.
+If your workspace contains choices or sub-choices associated with each choice with identical names, errors occur when you attempt to build an event handler referencing these choices.

 Avoid changing field names